-Requests for internal review must make clear why they are dissatisfied with the original decision, detailing why they feel that the Trust/School has not complied with Freedom of Information Law.
+Requests for internal review must make clear why they are dissatisfied with the original decision, detailing why they feel that the Trust has not complied with Freedom of Information Law.

-Complaints and/or appeals
+Complaints and/or Appeals

-Any written (including email) expression of dissatisfaction should be handled through the someone not involved in the original decision.
+Any written (including email) expression of dissatisfaction should be handled through the Trust's existing complaints procedure.
+Wherever practicable the review should be handled by someone not involved in the original decision.

-Trust/School's existing complaints procedure.
-Wherever practicable the review should be handled by on the success rate in meeting the target.
-The Trust/School should maintain records of all complaints and their outcome.
+The Governing Body should set and publish a target time for determining complaints and information on the success rate in meeting the target.
+The Trust should maintain records of all complaints and their outcome.